autumnmarceau/glitchlette/_posts/2025-08-15-house-of-leaves-and-every-rat.md

 >"Not yet nor vain wraiths or quaint ghosts constrained thy chariot to go backwards such as that, they say, in diverse places.
 The wraiths walk of ghosts dying or dead."

-This quote is actually from an obscure translation of The Aenid that shows up in HOL's labryinth of footnotes.
+This quote is actually from an obscure translation of The Aeneid that shows up in HOL's labryinth of footnotes.
 When I read that quote, it was so lyrically beautiful it compelled me to open my laptop and make something.
 That something wound up being WRAITH SPACE.

-I'll be the first one to say, that song is solely a progeny of vibes and vibes alone.
+I'll be the first one to say, that song is a progeny of vibes and vibes alone.
 And, even though it's the intro to the EP, it was actually the last song I wrote for it.

 HOL's influence shows up again on the third track, Hard Thoughts.